 AWS Auto-scaling builds server groups that can be reduced and expanded by users based on the demands and requirements.

-It is now time to understand the job role and description of certified AWS DevOps professionals in an organization.
+It is now time to understand the job role and description of certified AWS DevOps Engineers in an organization.

 Read our AWS DevOps Interview Questions blog to prepare for your job interview in this field.